llpeterson/applications/traditional.md

 IMAP is similar to SMTP in many ways.
-It is a client/server protocol running over TCP, where the client (running on the user's desktop machine) issues commands in the form of -terminated ASCII text lines and the mail server (running on the machine that maintains the user's mailbox) responds in kind.
+It is a client/server protocol running over TCP, where the client (running on the user's desktop machine) issues commands in the form of `<CRLF>`-terminated ASCII text lines and the mail server (running on the machine that maintains the user's mailbox) responds in kind.
 The exchange begins with the client authenticating him- or herself and identifying the mailbox he or she wants to access.
 This can be represented by the simple state transition diagram shown in [Figure 2](#imap).
-In this diagram, , and `LOGOUT` are example commands that the client can issue, while `OK` is one possible server response.
+In this diagram, `LOGIN` and `LOGOUT` are example commands that the client can issue, while `OK` is one possible server response.
 Other common commands include and `EXPUNGE`, with the obvious meanings.
 Additional server responses